estolle/BioNano-Irys-tools/README.md

 -4
 12

-#last entry (line) will not be selected (leave empty or use any number - it worked for me using any cmap number)
+--> last entry (line) will not be selected (leave empty or use any number - it worked for me using any cmap number)

 gapsize: size (bp) of the gap between cmaps when fusing them into single molecule, e.g. 50000 [bp]